mtill/MailWebsiteChanges/README.md

 <pre>
 <code>
-enableMailNotifications = True   #enable/disable notification messages; if set to False, only send error messages subjectPostfix = 'A website has been updated!'
+enableMailNotifications = True   #enable/disable notification messages; if set to False, only send error messages maxMailsPerSession = -1   #max. number of mails to send per session; ignored when set to -1 subjectPostfix = 'A website has been updated!'

 sender = 'me@mymail.com'